mdn/content/files/en-us/web/css/css_flexible_box_layout/typical_use_cases_of_flexbox/index.md

 ## Media objects

-The media object — an image or other element to one side and text on the other side — is a common pattern in web design.
-Media object should be able to be flipped — moving the image from one side to the other.
+The media object — an image or other media element with some descriptive text side-by-side — is a common pattern in web design.
+Media objects should be able to be flipped — moving the image from one side to the other.

-We see this pattern used for comments and many other places where images are placed next to their descriptions.
-We can use flexbox to allow the part of the media object containing the image to take its sizing information from the image with the body of the media object flexing to take up the remaining space.
+This pattern is used for comments and other places where images are placed next to their descriptions.
+We can use flexbox to allow the part of the media object containing the image to take its sizing information from the image with the content of the media object flexing to take up the remaining space.

-In this example, the media object is aligned to `flex-start` and the `.content` is set to grow, with the grow factor set to `1`, as with our column layout card pattern above.
+In this example, the media object is aligned to `flex-start` and the `.content` is set to grow, with the grow factor set to `1`.
+These properties are the same as those used for our column layout card pattern above.

 {{EmbedGHLiveSample("css-examples/flexbox/use-cases/media.html", '100%', 600)}}